-Reported WordPress Vulnerabilities
+Reported WordPress vulnerabilities

 We give WordPress a lot of credit for transparency.
 Platform leaders across the globe are quick to report on cyber safety issues.
-Whole organizations are devoted to studying WordPress vulnerabilities in detail and minions of staunch developer/advocates work diligently to fix security problems as they’re discovered.
+Whole organizations are devoted to studying WordPress vulnerabilities in detail and minions of staunch developers/advocates work diligently to fix security problems as they’re discovered.
 Still, WordPress sites are hacked by the thousands every year.
-That makes a certain amount of sense, of course, considering the platform’s market permeation.
+That makes a certain amount of sense, considering the platform’s market permeation.
 But that doesn’t make the devastating losses businesses suffer sting any less.

 The attackers in the 2020 case targeted certain WordPress plugins.
 With new plugins being added all the time—there are more than 55,000 of them—sealing security cracks is a complex matter for developers.
 So yes, the functional rewards of working with constantly-updated open-source software do come with risk.

-If the ever-evolving cunning of cybercriminals and the sheer complexity of WordPress software leads you to believe you’re fighting a losing battle, there’s plenty of reason to take heart.
+If the ever-evolving cunning of cyber criminals and the sheer complexity of WordPress software leads you to believe you’re fighting a losing battle, there’s plenty of reason to take heart.
 Analysts who track WordPress vulnerabilities have found that, as is the case with security breaches of all kinds, the lion’s share of WordPress hacks are preventable.
-They can actually be traced to some of the most common mistakes users make when using all kinds of digital devices, websites, and virtual services.
+They can be traced to some of the most common mistakes users make when using all digital devices, websites, and virtual services.

-Get a Security Boost Through Managed WordPress
+Get a security boost through Managed WordPress

 Whether you’re a blogger-in-the-basement sharing your passion for pets or a small business owner who doesn’t have the budget to hire a cybersecurity officer, keeping your site safe—on top of keeping it fresh and functioning properly—can seem like too tall a task.
 But fortunately, you have options.
 Partnering with a managed WordPress service provider like EasyWP can take the burden of maintaining security off your back.
 EasyWP sweetens the pot with phenomenal uptime statistics, a lightning-fast way to get your site up and running, free SSL certificates, 24/7 customer support, and more, all at a price virtually anyone can afford.
 You can even try it for free.
-No credit card required.
-So there’s no risk.
+No credit card is required, so there’s no risk.
 If only we could say the same thing about the internet.